 Improvements and repairs to property

-Property in disrepair - contact your landlord if your home needs repairs, is damp or mouldy
+Property in disrepair - contact your landlord if your home needs repairs, has damp or mould

 If you think your home needs repairs or improvements you should always contact your landlord first.
-If your landlord does not carry out the work then please contact us.
+We can advise you in follow-up discussions in writing.

 Your landlord is usually responsible for: